wjwwen/timeseries/README.md

 test_stationarity(y_12lag_detrend,'12 lag differenced de-trended data') ADF_test(y_12lag_detrend,'12 lag differenced de-trended data')
 ```

+# Autoregression Models
+Time series is modeled as a linear combination of its own lags, i.e. the past values of the series are used to forecast the current/future
+- ARIMA/SARIMA/SARIMAX

 # SARIMA/SARIMAX with Fourier terms
 Two major drawbacks: <br>
 (1) One model can only have a single seasonal effect <br>